All posts

 The tax

-Across the teams we’ve audited, the average Head of Sales loses 30 to 60 minutes a week of their own time to outbound reporting that doesn’t reconcile.
+Across the teams we’ve audited, the average Head of Sales loses 30 to 60 minutes a week of their own time to outbound numbers that don’t reconcile.
 RevOps loses 3 to 6 hours.
-It compounds quietly.
+Nobody notices until somebody adds it up.

 What changes when every touch is in the CRM